 NOTE—This avoids that the STA receives duplicate groupcast BUs with different group delivery procedures.

-For the S1G STAs with the group MAC address, which do not have the group AID, the S1G AP does not follow this subclause to transmit group data.
+An S1G AP shall not follow this subclause to transmit a group addressed frame to a STA that has not requested delivery using group AID for that group address.

 CID 468